-Drunk driving firm Meyer Van Severen, S.C. provides operating while revoked defense.
+Drunk driving firm Van Severen Law Office provides operating while revoked defense.
 We handle drunk driving and all associated cases.
 Since operating while revoked is the result of a driver license revocation after an OWI, it’s important that your criminal attorney understand drunk driving law.
 Our defense attorneys work on traffic, drunk driving, and criminal cases on a daily basis.

 When an individual operates a vehicle during a period when his license is revoked, and that revocation was the result of an OWI-related offense, he has committed a crime called operating while revoked.
 Operating while revoked is a misdemeanor punishable by up to 1 year in the county jail, a fine of up to $2,500.00, or both.
 Operating while revoked is prohibited by section 343.44(1)(b) of the Wisconsin Statutes.